brandonbloom/test2/README.md

 * [Running tests](#running-tests)
 * [Reporting on tests](#reporting-on-tests)

+### Flow

+1. The user initiates running the tests somehow (lein, repl, whatever).
+2. All tests are found, and filtered appropriately.
+3. The ones allowed to run right now are passed to `run-test-fns`.
+4. This function lazily maps each test-fn into a test-result.
+5. It passes this lazy seq to the reporter, which then reports somehow.

 ### Defining tests

 Any Clojure function in your project that has a truthy `:test` metadata key is a valid test.
 To eliminate ambiguity, we refer to these as test-fns in this document.
 If a test-fn has a docstring, that will be considered its "description" for the reporter.

 ### Assertions

-While a test is being run, it has access to a variable `*test-results*` a seq that every assertion should conj a test-result onto.
+While a test is being run, it has access to a variable `*test-results*`, a seq that every assertion should conj a test-result onto.

 A test-result is a Clojure map with these keys and values: